Leaders should give a good example, save the animals

 How the bat survived

-Especially in the summertime, I enjoy sitting on my patio to watch the flight of the small bats.
-Nature is amazing and we should try to cherish and enjoy it instead of destroying it.
+Especially in the summer, I enjoy sitting on my patio to watch the flight of the small bats.
+Nature is amazing, and we should try to cherish and enjoy it instead of destroying it.

 Photo Source: Pixabay and Private

-Perhaps you like to read my previous post on Human-caused extinction
+Perhaps you like to read my previous post on Human-caused extinction.
+This news is disturbing.